academie-de-espee/academie-de-espee.github.io/bylaws.md

 1. Prizes: A prize is a ceremonial demonstration of fencing skill where the candidate fights a representative from each Academie rank plus all interested fencers that hold their new rank.
 A prize is a celebration and cannot be failed.
 Members are encouraged to contribute to the pageantry of prizes and the celebration of the achievement recognized by the prize.
 1. Informal training events such as a focus session at a particular group's practice.
 This officer is not responsible for executing these events but ensuring that a point of contact is appointed and facilitates communication about the events to the Academie at large.
 The Academie is dependent on volunteers from its membership to initiate, plan, and run these events.

-**Ombudsman:** Point of contact for anyone needing assistance with Rapier activities or issues within Atlantia that fall outside the purview of the Marshallate.
-Academie members may also contact their rank’s representative on the council or any other council member.
-The Ombudsman can be viewed as the Ad'E's help desk.
-Members can contact them with issues and the Ombudsman will assist in finding the appropriate contacts to address those issues.
-This officer is responsible for ensuring issues raised to the Academie are taken for action and the resolution communicated to the applicant.
-This person is not responsible for resolving these issues.
-Not all issues raised will be either appropriate or possible to be resolved by the Academie but in those cases the applicant will be informed.

 **Information Officer:**  Maintains and updates Academie records, documents, and website including curricula, reading lists, rosters and prizes.
 Maintains roster of teachers and areas of expertise.